 Patients are invited for screening appropriate to their registered sex, so transgender women will be invited for cervical screening and will not be invited for breast screening, for example, and transgender men vice versa.
 Transgender women are encouraged to take up breast screening given the levels of oestrogen they take.
 For more information: click here

 We welcome feedback and would love to hear any positive comments you have about our team at the Surgery and areas we can improve on.

 Review us on NHS Choices Review or Google Review or just come and talk to us!

 Please be advised that we may record telephone calls for quality and training purposes.

 We welcome our new registrars Dr James Rich, who will be training at The Bell Surgery for 6 months and Dr Maryam Ahmad who will be training with us for 18 months.
 Dr Dilshad Sachedina, joined us in August 2019 and is training with us until August this year.

 CQC visited the surgery in November 2018 and have rated the Bell Surgery as 'Good' in all areas.
 Thank you to all those patients who spoke to the inspectors

 Email addresses and mobiles please

-If we have your email address/mobile number, we can send you specific reminders about clinics or services or even invitations such as your flu vaccination.
+Please ensure that we have your up to date email address & mobile number, we can send you updates or specific reminders about clinics or services.